The Ultimate Breakup Guide for Letting Go of Someone You Love & Recovering Yourself

 How to Deal with Your EX

 One thing that’s almost guaranteed is you’ll have to figure out what to say or do when your EX tries to get in touch with you again.
-Do you jump for joy, take him back right away or stay cool and distant.
-Here are a few ideas on how to approach the situation (or not approach it, depending on your perspective).
+Whether it’s on social media, through phone calls or via text message, do you jump for joy, take him back right away or stay cool and distant?

 - The 30 Day No Contact Rule